I AM MALTA

 Thanks to its geographical, economical and political strength, Malta offers a lot of advantages that might be attractive, to you, who are looking for a destination for the next event.

-You’ll never say there’s nothing to do in Malta.
-For its size, the tiny rock and limestone island puts on an inordinate number of festivals throughout the year, but particularly in summer.
-There’s the Mediterranean Food Festival, the Malta Fireworks Festival, as well as a Jazz Festival and, most fabulous of all, a two-day event put on especially so that attendees can help select the country’s entry into the Eurovision Song Contest.
-When you’ve had enough human interaction, head to the island of Gozo to unwind, or wander into the interior to check out the megalithic ruins of the island’s conquered indigenous inhabitants.
+You’ll be spoiled for choice when it comes to finding things to do in Malta.
+Though small, the rock and limestone island plays host to many diverse and exciting festivals throughout the year.
+This is especially true in summer when visitors can enjoy the Mediterranean Food Festival, the Malta Fireworks Festival, as well as a Jazz Festival and, fabulously, a two-day event held so that attendees can help choose Malta’s representation at the Eurovision Song Contest.
+When you’re tired of the crowds, you can find many opportunities to relax and unwind on Gozo, or wander into the island’s interior to explore the famous megalithic ruins left by the indigenous cultures of Malta’s past.

 Why Malta?